looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 that are run simultaneously and a situation occurs when the output or result of one part is not ready for use with a different part of the build that depends on that output.
 Parallel make races are annoying and can sometimes be difficult to reproduce and fix.
-However, there are some simple tips and tricks that can help you debug and fix them.
+However, some simple tips and tricks exist that can help you debug and fix them.
 This section presents a real-world example of an error encountered on the Yocto Project autobuilder and the process used to fix it.